-After the 2018 midterms, a total of 33 states (plus the District of Columbia) now allow medicinal marijuana, and ten states plus D.C. allow it for recreational use.
-Cannabis has been federally illegal since 1936, and its use is still relatively rare amongst Americans aged 70+.
-Back in 2012, a study by the Public Health Institute showed that just 2.2% of seniors aged 66+ had tried medical marijuana in California.
-However, 5% of Californians aged 25 to 65 had used medical weed.
+As of 2020, a total of 33 states (plus the District of Columbia) now allow medicinal marijuana.
+Eleven states plus D.C. allow it for recreational use.
+Cannabis has been illegal since 1937, and its use is still relatively rare amongst Americans aged 70+ years – until recently.

-In Oregon, only 1.4% of residents aged 70 to 74 had tried weed, compared to 3.2% of residents aged 55 to 64.
-However, this attitude is set to change as a significant proportion of the Baby Boomer generation is now well into retirement age.
+In Oregon, only 1.4% of residents aged 70 to 74 had tried weed.
+This figure doesn’t compare well to the 3.2% of residents aged 55 to 64 who used the herb.
+However, this attitude is changing.
+A significant proportion of the Baby Boomer generation is now well into retirement age.
 A 2012 federal study showed that 1948 is a pivotal birth year in terms of attitude to drugs.

-In the study, it was revealed that just 20% of Americans born before 1948 had ever used weed or any other illicit drug.
-48% of Americans born between 1948 and 1952 admitted to using an illicit substance, and over 50% of people born after 1952 admitting using an illegal narcotic.
+The study revealed that just 20% of Americans born before 1948 had ever used weed or any other illicit drug.
+48% of Americans born between 1948 and 1952 admitted to using an illegal substance.
+Over 50% of people born after 1952 declared using an illegal narcotic.

-In other words, we are not just entering an era where medical marijuana is becoming more accessible, but at the same time that the nation’s senior population becomes more accepting of the drug.
+We are not just entering an era where medical marijuana is becoming more accessible.
+It is also a time when the nation’s senior population is more accepting of the drug.

-As you can see, the number of over 65s using medical marijuana is growing, and we would expect a similar survey ten years from now to show medical cannabis use amongst seniors in double-digit percentage territory.
+As you can see, the number of over 65s using medical marijuana is growing.
+We would expect a survey ten years from now to show medical cannabis use amongst seniors in double-digit percentage territory.

-It is a sad fact that the aging process gradually breaks our body down and makes us more susceptible to illness.
-As a result, we are in greater need of medical treatment and medication the older we get.
-The issue with opioids is now a full-blown crisis, and as you would expect, senior citizens have been hit hardest.
+It is a sad fact that the aging process gradually breaks our bodies down.
+As a result, we become more susceptible to illness and in greater need of medical treatment and medication.
+The issue with opioids is now a full-blown crisis, and as you would expect, senior citizens have borne the brunt.

 A Kaiser Family Foundation study found that over 42,000 Americans died due to complications from an overdose of opioids in 2016.
-It was unable to provide a complete demographic breakdown due to lack of information from specific states, but the number of opioid overdose deaths amongst Americans aged 55+ is consistently high in every state.
+By the following year, opioids caused more deaths in America than breast cancer and prostate cancer combined.
+The number of opioid overdose deaths amongst Americans aged 55+ is consistently high in every state.

-There are now a growing number of studies which suggest that medical marijuana has a beneficial effect on pain, nausea, and spasticity.
-While the National Academies of Science, Engineering, and Medicine, stated that cannabinoids provided a ‘modest’ benefit – for seniors in pain, ‘modest’ is more than sufficient.
+The National Academies of Science, Engineering, and Medicine, stated that cannabinoids provided a ‘modest’ benefit.
+For seniors in pain, ‘modest’ is more than sufficient.

-Dr. Joshua Briscoe works at the Duke University School of Medicine as a palliative care physician and says that seniors are routinely provided with substances far more dangerous than cannabinoids.
-It is a sad fact that opioids are far more addictive than marijuana, and while weed causes no overdose deaths, there are over 100 such fatalities each day involving opioids.
+Dr. Joshua Briscoe works at the Duke University School of Medicine as a palliative care physician.
+He says that seniors are routinely provided with substances far more dangerous than cannabinoids.
+It is a sad fact that opioids are much more addictive than marijuana.
+While weed causes no overdose deaths, there are over 100 such fatalities each day involving opioids.

 What Do Older Americans Use Medical Marijuana For?

-First and foremost, if you live in one of the states where medical marijuana is legal, the days of meeting a shady dealer in a dark corner and receiving weed of questionable quality are long gone.
-You can visit a local dispensary with your medical marijuana card and purchase high-quality weed, although the overall quality depends on your budget.
-The most popular medical uses of cannabis amongst seniors include:
+Do you live in one of the states where medical marijuana is legal?
+If so, the days of meeting a shady dealer in a dark corner and receiving bad weed are long gone.
+You can visit a local dispensary with your medical marijuana card and purchase high-quality marijuana.
+Although the overall quality depends on your budget.
+The most popular medicinal uses of cannabis amongst seniors include:

 - Alzheimer’s Disease